Danish Institute for Study Abroad Partner Program: Copenhagen, Denmark

 Notice: Beginning in Fall 2018, interested students will be able to apply for a 3-credit Research Assistant Course, working individually or in small teams directly with DIS faculty on research projects.
 This will count as a Psychology 560 course.
 Please check the prior link, or this flyer for more information.

 * PSYC 125 is a required prerequisite.

 **PSYC 125 or PSYC 130

 ***The grade will be averaged for the course and lab and transferred as a single course - PSYC380.
 Students signing up for this course and lab should take 3 additional DIS courses.

-Notes on the Danish Institute for Study Abroad (DIS) psychology program:
+Notes on the Study Abroad in Scandinavia (DIS) psychology program:

 - Students may take more than one PSYC 180 course at DIS.
 Courses noted as PSYC 180(1) fulfill the 100-level Group 1 requirement, courses noted as PSYC 180(2) fulfill the 100-level Group 2 requirement, and courses noted as PSYC 180(3) fulfill the 100-level Group 3 requirement.

 - Because differences exist in offerings between institutions, students are advised to choose psychology courses from the above pre-approved list.
 While other courses at DIS may be worthwhile and may complement a student's study of psychology, they will not typically transfer for credit as a psychology course.
 If a student chooses to take a course that has not been pre-approved, that student must request course approval from the Department of Psychology.
 The student should provide course syllabi, course descriptions, and samples of assignments in order for the Department to determine whether or not the student should receive Psychology credit for that course.
 Questions about Psychology course credit should be directed to Prof. Teresa Barber.